The Ultimate Gold Royalty Stream:

 That’s a more than 2,400% gain in just 10 years.

-Billionaire hedge fund founder Ray Dalio says he sees a “paradigm shift” in the gold market, similar to what happened in the 1970s after Nixon took the dollar off the gold standard.
+Billionaire hedge fund founder Ray Dalio says he sees a “paradigm shift” in the gold market, similar to what happened in the 1970s after President Nixon took the dollar off the gold standard.

 Hedge fund manager David Einhorn, founder of Greenlight Capital, also sees gold going “higher, perhaps much higher.”

-Once again, I believe royalty streams are a FAR better way to profit from this new gold boom.
+I believe royalty streams are a FAR better way to profit from this new gold boom.

 For example…

-Between 2005 and 2010, gold went on a big bull run.
+Between 2005 and 2010, gold went on a big bull run, gaining 211% in just five years.

 Not bad.